JIMBO WHALEY - Singer-Songwriter

 Singer and songwriter Jimbo Whaley grew up in Pigeon Forge, Tennessee, at the foothills of the Great Smoky Mountains, with music always being a part of his life.
 Whaley has pulled so many memories reflecting that upbringing and written numerous songs, including “The Foundation,” “M.R.s Rolling Store,” “The Legend of Jack Huff,” and the fan favorite, “The Kings of Orebank.”

-Whaley currently performs with the bluegrass band Greenbrier although some remember him for his time with the band Pine Mountain Railroad which he co-founded in 1998.
+Whaley currently performs with the bluegrass band Greenbrier although some remember him for his time with Pine Mountain Railroad, which he co-founded in 1998.
 Whaley helped lead this band to become an International Bluegrass Music Association (IBMA) Emerging Artist of the Year nominee for two years in a row.
-He wrote and performed numerous songs on their chart-topping album including the title cut, The Old Radio, co-written by Roscoe Morgan.
+He wrote and performed numerous songs on their chart-topping album, THE OLD RADIO including the title cut co-written by Roscoe Morgan.
 The album, produced by multi-Grammy winner Bil VornDick, stayed on the Bluegrass Unlimited Magazine’s Top 15 Album Chart for eight months and the single on the Top 30 Single Chart for twelve consecutive months.

-Whaley and his bandmates of “Greenbrier” deliver a high energy performance each time they take the stage.
-Their ability to perform traditional standard bluegrass, mixed with incredible original works and then covering pop songs from any era makes them a band that can please every listener.
+Whaley and Greenbrier bandmates deliver a high-energy performance each time they take the stage.
+Their ability to perform traditional standard bluegrass, mixed with incredible original works and then covering pop songs from any era, makes them a band to please every listener.